 8 to 11 years old:

-- Using the safety knife KiddiKutter to cut simple foods
+- Use the safe KiddiKutter knife to cut simple foods

-- Cutting more difficult foods using kitchen knives under supervision
+- Cut more difficult foods with kitchen knives under supervision

-- Cooking simple foods on the stove under supervision
+- Cook simple foods on the stove under supervision

-- Read a recipe and follow the instructions independently
+- Read a recipe and follow instructions independently

-- Do more complex tasks like preparing marinades or salad dressings
+- Perform more complex tasks such as preparing marinades or dressings

 12 years and older:

-- Use all kitchen utensils, hotplates and the oven independently and safely
+- Use all kitchen utensils, stovetops, and the oven independently and safely

 - Prepare more complex dishes from recipes

-- Use different cooking techniques, such as frying and baking
+- Use various cooking techniques, such as frying and baking

 - Adapt recipes for specific dietary needs, such as food allergies or special diets

-Meal preparation, this simple everyday task, can quickly become a magical and educational moment when done with our little ones.
+Meal preparation, this simple daily task, can quickly turn into a magical and educational moment when done with our little ones.